David1256556/GSGW-Reader/chapters/gsgw/fantl/metadata.md

 ~+

 !pb
-this should look like a "Paper Boat window" pb!
+this should look like a "Paper window" pb!

 ![